diyelectromusic/ESP32EduModHackThing/README.md

 Work in progress.
 Watch this space...

+## Code Directories

+* HardwareTestCode - contains a series of sketches that can be used to test specific elements of the board.
+* Firmware - contains the current release of the core firmware to perform all the functionss as described in the blog series.

 Released under a MIT license.
 No fitness for any purpose suggested or implied.
 Use at your own risk.
 I am not an electronics person - I'm just messing around.

 **Do not plug this into anything else and certainly not anything expensive or wanted.**